sniederb/photocompare/MANUAL_TEST_CASES.md

 This document describes a series of tests to perform manually, as the implementation of automated tests seems overly complicated

+## Using two-finger movements in emulator

+1. move your mouse to where you want the centre of the pinch zoom. (do NOT press the mouse button)
+2. press SHIFT (do not press the mouse button)
+3. press CTRL (do not press the mouse button)
+4. Press left mouse button
+5. Drag 'n' drop

 ## Test case 1 - Simple sync

 ### Given